-You must apply separately for medical expenses relief.
 You can only claim for medical expenses if you have receipts to prove your claim.
-For dental expenses, you dentist should complete Form Med 2 (pdf) for you to use as a receipt.
+For dental expenses, your dentist should complete Form Med 2 (pdf) for you to use as a receipt.

 Revenue's myAccount service includes a receipts tracker service which allows you to store your receipt details online.
 If you use this service, you can claim tax relief under the Real Time Credit service.
 This means that you can claim for health expenses and nursing home expenses when you pay them and get increased tax credits in your next payroll payment from your employer.
 You can make a Real Time Credit claim using myAccount.

-If you don't use the receipt tracker, you must keep your medical receipts for 6 years because Revenue may investigate your claim.
+If you don't use the receipt tracker, you must keep your medical receipts for 6 years because Revenue may ask to see them.

-You can also claim medical expenses relief offline by completing a paper Form 12 (pdf), or a Form 12S (pdf) (a simplified version for routine tax returns) and returning it to your Revenue office.
-You can request a Form 12 or a Form 12S by calling Revenue at (01) 738 3675.
-Alternatively, you can email your details to email@example.com.
+You can also claim medical expenses relief offline by completing a paper Form 12 (pdf) and returning it to your Revenue office.
+If you are not able to use Revenue’s online services you can use Form 12S (pdf) (a simplified version for routine tax returns).
+You can also request to have a Form 12 or Form 12S sent to you by calling Revenue on (01) 738 3675 or by emailing email@example.com.